 Day Two – Great village greens & glorious gardens

-Cycle through pretty Suffolk lanes to Thornham Magna where you can see the recently restored walled garden before visiting the thatched, pre-Conquest church at nearby Thornham Parva.
-On across England's largest village green (stretching over 2 miles) at Mellis then over the Norfolk border to Bressingham, famous for its landscaped gardens and superb displays of herbaceous plants and heathers.
+Start the day with a short train ride to Needham Market (you can leave your luggage for collection), or drive to Needham Market if you have your vehicle with you.
+Here, you'll pick up your bikes and cycle out along pretty Suffolk lanes to the village of Thornham Magna, where you can see the recently restored walled garden before visiting the adorable thatched, pre-Conquest church at nearby Thornham Parva wiht its amazing early medieval wall paintings and treasure of an reredos.
+On across England's largest village green (stretching over 2 miles) at Mellis, then over the Norfolk border to Bressingham, famous for its landscaped gardens and superb displays of herbaceous plants and heathers.
 You can stroll through the gardens or see them from the narrow gauge steam railways, part of the fascinating railway and steam museum.
-Your accommodation is a comfortable old coaching inn at Scole, near Diss.
+Your accommodation for the night is at an undiscovered historic town of two halves near Diss.

 Mileage: Rec 31 Min 26 Max 38